Current Policy

 Grain and Fiber Industrial Hemp- Exemption Framework

-To create a separation between the definition and regulation of industrial hemp fiber and grain from cannabinoid or flower hemp.
+Creates a separation by definition and regulation of industrial hemp fiber and grain from cannabinoid or flower hemp.
 The bill language maintains the current 2018 Farm Bill regulatory framework for cannabinoid hemp production with the following new framework for industrial hemp production:

 -